unifygtm/unify-hackathon-demo/README.md

 Log into your Gmail account in Chrome if you're not already logged in.

 Configure your agent
-- Update the `.env` file with an OpenAI API Key that we'll provide.
+- Create a `.env` file in the root of the repo.
+Fill in the OpenAI API Key that we'll provide during the workshop.
 - Update `RESUME_PATH` at `specialized_agents/constants.py` as needed.
 - Adjust the job posting you want to apply for in the `constants.py` file.